 |

-In this scenario, an effective response‑adaptive trial design will assign a greater number of patients to the catumaxomab treatment instead of the control treatment if they have RLC > 13% and KI ≥70%, RLC > 13% and KI < 70%, or RLC ≤ 13% and KI ≥ 70%.
+In this scenario, an effective response-adaptive trial design will assign a greater number of patients to the catumaxomab treatment instead of the control treatment if they have RLC > 13% and KI ≥70%, RLC > 13% and KI < 70%, or RLC ≤ 13% and KI ≥ 70%.
 This is due to the catumaxomab treatment resulting in a greater survival rate than the control treatment for these subgroups of patients.
-The response‑adaptive trial design will also allocate a similar number of patients to the control treatment and the catumaxomab treatment if the patients have RLC ≤ 13% and KI < 70%, as there is a very small difference between the two treatments in this subgroup of patients.
-The response‑adaptive trial design should allocate more patients to their ʽbestʼ treatment, but still allocate enough patients to their lesser treatment in order to give a good indication of which treatment is best for each subgroup of patients.
-Thus, the response‑adaptive trial design will still produce a high power.
+The response-adaptive trial design will also allocate a similar number of patients to the control treatment and the catumaxomab treatment if the patients have RLC ≤ 13% and KI < 70%, as there is a very small difference between the two treatments in this subgroup of patients.
+The response-adaptive trial design should allocate more patients to their ʽbestʼ treatment, but still allocate enough patients to their lesser treatment to give a good indication of which treatment is best for each subgroup of patients.
+Thus, the response-adaptive trial design will still produce a high power.

 In order to include a method to allocate patients depending on their RLC and KI values, the design of the clinical trial must include some prior information about which covariates are significant and at what value the continuous covariates would be split.
 Therefore, a response-adaptive trial design would be useful in this situation, but only if it was hypothesised that RLC and KI were significant biomarkers above 13% and 70%, respectively, before the trial began.

-The ability to predict response to cancer therapy is an important area of clinical research and there have been many attempts to identify biomarkers that correlate to positive outcomes for a patient[12].
-Therefore, identified biomarkers could be used to choose patients who will benefit most from the treatment and, hence, guide treatment decision making for personalized medicine.
+The ability to predict response to cancer therapy is an important area of clinical research and there have been many attempts to identify biomarkers that correlate to positive outcomes for a patient[15].
+Therefore, identified biomarkers could be used to choose patients who will benefit most from the treatment and, hence, guide treatment decision making for personalised medicine.

 Quanticate's statistical consultants are among the leaders in their respective areas enabling the client to have the ability to choose expertise from a range of consultants to match their needs.
 Our team would be happy to provide support and guidance for your Adaptive Trial Design.
 If you have a need for these types of services please Submit a RFI and member of our Business Development team will be in touch with you shortly.